 In the FPV Goggles V2 menu, go to Settings => Device => Switch to DJI FPV, then power cycle the goggles.
-This is important, if you are in the wrong mode, the update won’t work properly.
+This is important; if you are in the wrong mode, the update won’t work properly.

 Once updated, go to the menu, Settings => About => Switch Aircraft Model => DJI O3 Air Unit.

-Power on the O3 Air Unit and Goggles, then press the bind buttons on both devices, they should be bound within seconds.
+Power on the O3 Air Unit and Goggles, then press the bind buttons on both devices, and they should be bound within seconds.

-Warning (23 Nov 2022): with the FPV Goggles V2, when you switch mode to use the O3 Air Unit, all your previous binds with the Vista and FPV Air Units will be lost!
+Warning (23 Nov 2022): With the FPV Goggles V2, when you switch mode to use the O3 Air Unit, all your previous binds with the Vista and FPV Air Units will be lost!
 If you want to use your older air units and vista, you’d have to bind them again.
-Apparently if you bind one of the old air units, all the binds come back (not confirmed), but then your binds with any O3 Air Units are gone.
-It seems to be more like a bug than a feature, hopefully DJI can fix this in future firmware updates.
+Apparently, if you bind one of the old air units, all the binds come back (not confirmed), but then your binds with any O3 Air Units are gone.
+It seems to be more like a bug than a feature; hopefully, DJI can fix this in future firmware updates.